jepusto/clubSandwich/cran-comments.md

 ## Resubmission

 This is a resubmission.
-The primary change is to add methods for fitted models of class lmerMod (from package lme4).
-This submission also corrects how the classes of fitted models are checked, using inherits() in place of writing conditions on class().
-The package now passes all tests with r-devel.
+This submission is a maintenance release that fixes unit test errors identified in the CRAN additional package checks for ATLAS and noLD.

 Please note that the DESCRIPTION file includes a citation to Bell and McCaffrey (2002), but unfortunately that article does not have a DOI; I have included a URL instead.

 ## Test environments

 * local Windows 7 Enterprise, R 3.6.0
-* ubuntu 14.04.5 LTS (on travis-ci), R 3.6.1, devel
+* ubuntu 14.04.5 LTS (on travis-ci), R 3.6.2, devel
 * win-builder (devel, release, oldrelease)
 * r-hub:
   * Windows Server 2008 R2 SP1, R-devel, 32/64 bit